penn5/AXML/README.md

 This project can read and write AXML (Android XML)
 To use, extend DumpAdapter OR NodeVisitor.
 Then learn from the tests.
 They tell you how to setup your NodeVisitor implementation.

+Please note that I am trying to actively support this project.
+Report issues here and feel free to fork!
+If you want, make a pull request.